xeger/awsume-1password-plugin/README.md

 ### Configure AWSume

 This plugin needs to know which 1Password vault item to use for each MFA token.
-You can specify this information in a new subsection of `~/.awsume/config.yaml` called `1password`.
-This subsection is a YAML map where each key is an AWS MFA token ARN, and the corresponding value is the name of a 1Password item that stores the corresponding secret and can generate MFA tokens.
+You can specify this information in a new subsection of `~/.awsume/config.yaml`, that maps MFA token ARNs to the correspodning 1Password item that can generate MFA codes.

-An example configuration file:
+An example:

 ```yaml
 colors: true